kubestash/docs/docs/addons/mysql/logical/index.md

 - Install `kubedb-kubestash-catalog` in your cluster following the steps [here](https://github.com/kubedb/installer/tree/master/charts/kubedb-kubestash-catalog).
 - Install `KubeStash` in your cluster following the steps [here](https://kubestash.com/docs/latest/setup/install/kubestash).
 - Install KubeStash `kubectl` plugin following the steps [here](https://kubestash.com/docs/latest/setup/install/kubectl-plugin/).
-- If you are not familiar with how KubeStash backup and restore MySQL databases, please check the following guide [here](/docs/addons/mysql/overview/index.md).
+- If you are not familiar with how KubeStash backup and restore MariaDB databases, please check the following guide [here](/docs/addons/mysql/overview/index.md).

 You should be familiar with the following `KubeStash` concepts: